trinodb/trino/docs/src/main/sphinx/connector/faker.md

 The Faker connector generates random data matching a defined structure.
 It uses the [Datafaker](https://www.datafaker.net/) library to make the generated data more realistic.

-Use the connector to populate another data source with large and realistic test data.
-This allows testing performance of applications processing data, including Trino itself, and application user interfaces.
+Use the connector to test and learn SQL queries without the need for a fixed, imported dataset, or to populate another data source with large and realistic test data.
+This allows testing the performance of applications processing data, including Trino itself, and application user interfaces accessing the data.

 ## Configuration